Quand

 Art

-strong.
-At left: Art going for a ride in a stylish Ford Mustang
+lower left: Art going for a ride in a stylish Ford Mustang with

 A